 White Butte is the highest point in the state of North Dakota at 3,506 feet above sea level.
-The peak is on private land, and is not staffed.
-Of the 50 state highpoints, only seven are on private land — North Dakota, Nebraska, Maryland, Louisiana, Kansas, Indiana, and Illinois.
+The peak is on private land and is not staffed.
+Of the 50 state highpoints, only seven are on private land — North Dakota, Nebraska, Maryland, Louisiana, Kansas, Indiana and Illinois.
 There is no development of any kind at White Butte.
 The closest town, Amidon, had a population of 26 in the 2000 Census, and is the smallest county seat in the nation as the seat of Slope County.
 According to the 2010 Census, Slope is one of only two counties in the state with a population density of less than one person per square mile… a lot of wide open space out here.

-The hike to the top of White Butte is a fairly easy one if you follow the path up the ridgeline to the summit.
+The hike to the top of White Butte is fairly easy if you follow the path up the ridgeline to the summit.

 Photos by Troy Larson and Terry Hinnenkamp, copyright Sonic Tremor Media LLC